nicholasayam/Digital-CV/README.md

   - Registered as a team of 2 to moot against a case on misrepresentation.
 Despite this competition being my first experience to mooting, I remained elated and encouraged to cultivate the good mooting practices as advised by the experienced lawyers at TSMP.

 - **Participant**, SAL-Microsoft Prompt Engineering Competition 2024
-  - Engineered a legal prompt to tackle a hypothetical situation where prompts need to align with the standards of legal practices while avoiding biased AI outputs.
+  - Engineered a structured legal prompt to tackle a hypothetical situation.
+Such prompts must align with legal practices' standards to avoid biased AI outputs such as hallucinations while delivering the most optimum output.

 **Others**